amigavision/amigavision.github.io/best.md

 The main drawbacks are complexity and consistency.
 Amiga emulators are powerful but notoriously difficult to configure correctly across a wide range of games and demos.
 Small differences in settings can have large effects on timing, audio, and compatibility.

 There are also fundamental platform issues.
-On Windows and macOS, emulators do not automatically run 50 Hz PAL software at a true 50 Hz output rate.
+On Windows and macOS, emulators do not automatically run 50hz PAL software at a true 50hz output rate.
 Since the majority of Amiga games were written for PAL systems, this results in uneven scrolling, [judder], or [tearing] that cannot be fully eliminated in standard setups with emulators on those platforms.

-[Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE confirm that the standard PC *&* Mac 60 Hz refresh rates will cause stuttering when playing 50 Hz PAL Amiga games or demos. [^3]
+[Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE confirm that the standard PC *&* Mac 60hz refresh rates will cause stuttering when playing 50hz PAL Amiga games or demos. [^3]

 PC emulation can be an excellent tool for experimentation and development, but it is not the most reliable way to experience the Amiga as it actually behaved.